jbdemonte/mongoose-elasticsearch-xp/README.md

 * `type`  - the type this model represents in Elasticsearch.
 Defaults to the model name.
 * `client` - an existing Elasticsearch `Client` instance.
 * `hosts` - an array hosts Elasticsearch is running on.
-* `host` - the host Elasticsearch is running on
+* `host` - the host Elasticsearch is running on.
-* `port` - the port Elasticsearch is running on
+* `port` - the port Elasticsearch is running on.
 * `auth` - the authentication needed to reach Elasticsearch server.
-In the standard format of 'username:password'
+In the standard format of 'username:password'.
 * `protocol` - the protocol the Elasticsearch server uses.
-Defaults to http
+Defaults to http.
-* `hydrate` - whether or not to replace ES source by mongo document
+* `hydrate` - whether or not to replace ES source by mongo document.
-* `filter` - the function used for filtered indexing
+* `filter` - the function used for filtered indexing.
-* `idsOnly` - whether or not returning only mongo ids
+* `idsOnly` - whether or not returning only mongo ids in `esSearch`.
+* `countOnly` - whether or not returning only the count value in `esCount`.
-* `mappingSettings` - default settings to use with `esCreateMapping`
+* `mappingSettings` - default settings to use with `esCreateMapping`.
 * `refreshDelay` - Time in ms to wait after `esRefresh`.
-Defaults to 0
+Defaults to 0.

 To have a model indexed into Elasticsearch simply add the plugin.